KYPHOSIS

 EXERCISES:

-All exercises should perform with breath regulation, stretch inhale, and with relax position exhale.
+All exercises should be performed with breath regulation, stretch inhales, and relaxed position exhales.

 In a kyphotic patient, there is a tight pectoral muscle and it will lead to a decrease in chest expansion which decreases the breathing capacity of the patient.

-so exercise with breathing helps in improving chest expansion and thereby improve breathing capacity.
+so exercise with breathing helps in improving chest expansion and thereby improves breathing capacity.

 ARM STRETCH UP